Reactivity Series of Metals and Nonmetals

 Q4.
 What determines the reactivity of metals?

 Ans.
 We determine the reactivity of metals, upon their capability to lose electrons in the solution state to form positive ions or cations.
-Therefore, the more readily metal loses its electrons, the more active it is, and higher up it is in the reactivity series.
+Therefore, the more readily metal loses its electrons, the more active it is, and the higher up it is in the reactivity series.

 Q5.
 What determines the reactivity of nonmetals?